 Accurately estimating expenses is vital for the materialisation and success of your marketing goals.
 You can also measure your success by comparing actual expenditures against your projected costs.
 Your marketing budget becomes an important reference for adjusting your plan over time and paves the way for creating new, streamlined strategies.

-If you consider your brand to be made up of just your company logo, color scheme, and a name, then boy, do I have news for you...
+If you consider your brand to be made up of just your company logo, colour scheme, and a name, then boy, do I have news for you...

 Building your brand involves a few different elements, including positioning, identity, voice, personality, and image.
 Let’s take a brief look at which each of these involve.